AUTISM SPECTRUM DISORDER (ASD)

 Who evaluates a child for autism?

 Several different professions are trained and qualified to evaluate and diagnose autism and autistic spectrum disorders.
-These include psychologists, neurologists, pediatricians, psychiatrists, and social workers.
+These include psychologists, neurologists, pediatricians, and psychiatrists.
 Not only should a parent choose the right professional based on training and licensing qualifications, but the choice should also be made based on the professionals experience with autism.

 How is an evaluation conducted?